OpenBioSim/biosimspace_tutorials/04_fep/02_RBFE/01_setup_rbfe.md

     - this should include basic knowledge of the principles behind RBFE

 ### Learning Objectives
- - Setup an FEP pipeline using BioSimSpace and SOMD.
+ - Setup an FEP pipeline using BioSimSpace and SOMD or SOMD2.
  - Understanding the scripts for running the pipeline on a cluster.

 ### Table of Contents